best places to retire by the beach

 Wilmington, NCHigh — growing medical hubVery Good

-The best places to retire by the beach aren’t just evaluated on hospital proximity — the broader senior care ecosystem matters just as much for day-to-day retirement life.
+The best places to retire by the beach aren’t just evaluated on hospital proximity — the broader senior care ecosystem matters just as much.
+Wilmington, North Carolina has developed into a regional medical hub with strong geriatric services and home health support, making it a compelling option for retirees who want both beach access and healthcare confidence.

 Senior Amenities and Activities at the Best Retirement Coastal Towns